BEagle1984/silverback/docs/_docs/1-quickstart/150-event-sourcing.md

 ## Creating the Event Store

-Creating an event store is very straightforward and requires basically just 3 components: an aggregate entity model, the event store model and a repository.
+Creating an event store is very straightforward and requires basically just 3 components: a domain entity model, the event store model and a repository.

-### Aggregate Entity model
+### Domain Entity model

-The aggregate entity have to extend `EventSourcingDomainEntity` (or a custom class implementing `IEventSourcingDomainEntity`).
+The domain entity have to extend `EventSourcingDomainEntity` (or a custom class implementing `IEventSourcingDomainEntity`).
 The two generic type parameters refer to the type of the key (entity unique identifier) and the base type for the domain events (can be omited if you don't need domain events).

 ```csharp